 1. Save for retirement: Whether you are 21 or 51, it is never too early (or too late) to think about financially supporting yourself when you stop working either from retirement or unexpected circumstance.
 If your company offers a 401(k), more than likely they also match your contribution.
 That’s free money!
 If things are tight, enroll and contribute just the minimum required.
 Ask if your company has an employee stock plan – a small monthly investment now can mean security tomorrow.
 If your company doesn’t have these benefits, that’s ok.
 Open up a savings account and contribute something—anything—every month.
 The best way to do this is to have a percentage automatically taken from your paycheck each month.
 If you never see it, it’s much easier to not need it.
 Setting aside just $25 a month adds up to $300 a year!

 2. Lower monthly bills: Take a second look at your expenses and get creative with how you can save cash.
 By matching certain requirements, most utility companies offer financial assistance that can lower rates.
 Call your phone or cable providers and ask how they can reduce your bill and don’t be afraid to mention switching companies—competition is stiff these days.
+Better yet, use an app or service that will do this for you.
 Lastly, decide what you can do without.
 Skip the store-bought latte for homemade joe or cook more.
 I saved $80 / month this year by dropping my fancy cable package for Netflix and free online viewing of my favorite shows.